 As humans we all want quick fixes, it’s part of human nature, more so given the diverse response of the internet.
 If you are prepared to spend time in reading about the ‘theoretics’ that dictate modern technology, it’s worthwhile taking the time to visit Email Security or Poynter.
 Personally, I found these sites useful when looking into theoretics, or am I just a sad Muppet!!

 Keeping your communications private, using the principles as shown at Alternet, though originally established for journalistic purposes, they can be equally used for family and business use.

 As we all have email accounts, none of us would like to think we’ve been hacked, or there’s been anything untoward happening.
 However, these two sites can provide different perspectives if you’ve found something.
 Go Hacking and No IP give some very useful advice that you may wish to follow.

-If you have a need for an email service that focuses on security and privacy, it’s worth to try this site on Network World.
+If you have a need for an email service that focuses on security and privacy, it’s worth to try this site on CSO Online.
 There are a plethora of links, but be wary as not all links aren’t functional, that said I’ve attempted to give you different arrays of options.

 It’s worth noting that reading through the strands gives vital information, that could be reiterated in this article, but it’s important to give ‘positive’ statements.